chungyau97/json-html-converter-function/README.md

 # json-html-converter

 ## About The Project
-The reason for this project is to create a template for myself to pass [VAPT](https://www.veracode.com/security/vulnerability-assessment-and-penetration-testing) when generating HTML.
+The reason for this project is to create a template for myself to pass [Checkmarx Scan](https://checkmarx.com/) when generating HTML.
 This converter will allow developers to input inline style, class, appendChild() and innerHTML.

 ### Built With